Where Do Clostridium botulinum and perfringens Come From?

 Can you get Botulism from Botox?

 An article published by CNN in 2004 suggested that 4 patients fell sick from Botox, suggesting botulism was the cause.
 Doctors dealing with the case insisted that there had never been a single case relating Botox to Botulism.
-Scientific journals conducting research suggests that although Botox is poisonous, it is the dose that decides if there would be risk or not.
+Scientific journals conducting research suggests that although Botox is poisonous, it is the dose that decides if there would be risky or not.
 There doesn’t seem to be enough evidence that there is a link between botulism and botox, because the disease if so rare.
-But there is definitely a risk, and botox should be taken with the knowledge of this.
+But there is definitely a risk, and Botox should be taken with the knowledge of this.